danjeltahko/WATERPLANT/README.md

 * ### Setting up AWS DynamoDB

 When storing my data I chose DynamoDB, which is a NoSQL database, so I could have everything inside AWS.
+In the future when I have more devices I will probably store old data in a S3 bucket or maybe everything and just the necessary data in DynamoDB to lower the price and overall cost.

-The table was pretty easy and straight forward to set up and I also found out that I could use ```${timestamp()}``` as value in Partition key so I didn't even need to send timestamp from ESP8266 anymore.
+The table in DynamoDB was pretty easy and straight forward to set up and I also found out that I could use ```${timestamp()}``` as value in Partition key so I didn't even need to send timestamp from ESP8266 anymore.

 ![db-table](reference/dynamo_table.png)